Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

-Experiments in 2DEGs have also revealed a strong proximity effect when coupled to a superconductor, even in the presence of strong SOC~\cite{Wan2015,Shabani2016,Kjaergaard2016}.
-Several proposals suggest to use planar JJs with $B_{||}$, where the superconducting correlations in the 2DEG can be tuned into a topologically nontrivial phase by a phase difference between the superconducting banks, thus producing MZM~\cite{Pientka2017,Hell2017,Hell2017a,Stern2019,zhou2020:PRL} and accompanied by related experiments reporting topological superconducitivity~\cite{Fornieri2019:N,Ren2019:N}.
+Experiments in 2DEGs have revealed a strong proximity effect when coupled to a superconductor, even in the presence of strong SOC~\cite{Wan2015,Shabani2016,Kjaergaard2016}.
+Planar JJs with $B_{||}$, where the superconducting correlations in the 2DEG can be tuned into a topologically nontrivial phase by a phase difference between the superconducting banks, are predicted to produce MZM~\cite{Pientka2017,Hell2017,Hell2017a,Stern2019,zhou2020:PRL} and accompanied by related experiments reporting topological superconducitivity~\cite{Fornieri2019:N,Ren2019:N,Dartiailh2021:PRL}.
 Using a SQUID geometry as shown in Figs.~\ref{fig:MZM_JJ} (a) and (b), gate voltage can change both the carrier density and the strength of the Rashba SOC, which can determine the presence or absence of the topological superconductivity.
 Two individually gated JJs in the SQUID thus control the current to flow through both or just one of them~\cite{Dartiailh2021:PRL}.
 Figures~\ref{fig:MZM_JJ}(c) and (d) show that with gate control the JJ current can become nonmonotonic with $B_{||}$, as expected from the closing of the $s$-wave and the reopening of the $p$-wave superconducting gap, predicted in proximitized nanowires~\cite{Sau2010,Alicea2010,Lutchyn2010,Oreg2010:PRL}.
-The observed anisotropy of the JJ current, where its nonmonotonic character is lost for $B_{||}$ which is sufficiently misaligned with the N/S interface [Fig.~\ref{fig:MZM_JJ}(d), inset], further supports the expected proximity-induced $p$-wave superconductivity.
+The observed JJ current anisotropy, where its nonmonotonic character is lost for $B_{||}$ which is sufficiently misaligned with the N/S interface [Fig.~\ref{fig:MZM_JJ}(d), inset], further supports the expected proximity-induced $p$-wave superconductivity.